davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 ![Noisy Buddhabrot](/buddhabrot/noisy_buddhabrot.png)

 Remember that we're visualizing a density map of how many times each pixel location has been visited.
 If we don't plot enough points, our map will be extremely noisy like the above image.
 The above image might also be what happens if you try to simply iterate over every pixel location and plot the trajectory of the corresponding point.
-We need _lots_ more points than that, which is why we have pick random starting points (and lots of them!).
+We need _a lot_ more points than that, which is why we have pick random starting points (you _can_ estimate which points you should iterate to get an image using a technique like the Metropolis-Hastings algorithm, but that's a pretty advanced topic that I haven't delved into much).

 ## Summary - The Buddhabrot is Slow!